Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Introduction

-We illustrate the framework in a cash‐transfer application in Kenya, where the researcher combines new experimental evidence with external evidence from Mexico’s PROGRESA program \citep{ToddWolpin2006AER, attanasio2012education}, where these preliminary estimates may lack external validity.
-We compare three designs and their combinations: (i) a CCT arm to estimate direct schooling effects; (ii) a UCT arm to estimate income effects; and (iii) an employment program that identifies individual wage elasticities.
-Experimentation costs are binding, as cash transfers and employment programs require distinct infrastructures and implementation teams.
-We show that the wage experiment is the most informative for sufficiently large sample sizes, while for smaller samples a combination of CCT and UCT—allocating most of the sample to the CCT arm—is optimal.
-With one thousand participants, relative to the variance-minimizing (Neyman) design, our optimal two-arm design delivers more than a 400\% reduction in bias (and adaptation regret) with variance no larger than $\sim$30\% of the Neyman variance; for a single-arm design, our procedure yields a 140\% reduction in bias at the cost of only about a 12\% increase in variance.
-These comparisons illustrate the benefit of our method in balancing robustness and precision.
+Section~\ref{subsec:fully_adaptive_benchmark} turns to settings in which the researcher does not commit ex ante to a particular estimator.
+Following the communication perspective of \citet{andrews2021model}, we evaluate each design using the expected loss of a Bayesian audience that updates its prior after observing all the moments reported by the researcher.
+Instead of taking the statistical experiment as given, we let researchers report all relevant moments and choose which moments to generate experimentally and their precision.
+For a large class of priors on the bias with mean and covariance unknown to the researcher, the corresponding regret admits a variational representation with the same variance-bias structure as the linear-estimator problem, where the estimator is now chosen ex-post by the audience.
+It can be solved off-the-shelf as a sequence of mixed integer convex programs.
+In Section \ref{sec:extensions}, we then provide results for minimizing confidence interval length and settings with a known bias bounds.

-As a second application, we study where to run a microfinance experiment in India, integrating evidence from earlier nonrandomized microfinance introductions.
-We target the average effect in the entire region, but constraint the researcher to choose one or two smaller areas for randomization due to coordination (fixed) costs constraints.
-We use observational estimates in \cite{banerjee2024changes} to select one or more areas for randomization.
-Because \cite{banerjee2024changes} also implement a separate randomized expansion, we can calibrate performance of our design (agnostic of the bias) by comparing each candidate design’s MSE to that of an oracle that knows the bias, using the experimental estimates to calibrate the bias.
-Compared to the variance-optimal benchmark, we reduce MSE by more than 250\%.
+We illustrate the framework in a cash‐transfer application in Kenya, where the researcher combines new experimental evidence with external evidence from Mexico’s Progresa program \citep{ToddWolpin2006AER, attanasio2012education}; these preliminary estimates may lack external validity.
+We compare three designs and their combinations: (i) a CCT arm to estimate direct schooling effects; (ii) a UCT arm to estimate income effects; and (iii) an employment program that identifies individual schooling response to wages.
+We show that the method equalizes bias and variance regret, and significantly improves bias compared to standard Neyman allocations, at a significantly smaller cost of precision.

 \paragraph{Related literature} This paper links the experimental-design literature—which mostly focuses on settings where all parameters are identified within the experiment and leaves aside questions of data combination—to recent work that integrates experimental and (reduced-form or structural) observational evidence to extrapolate effects in complex scenarios.